SMALL PHONE

 Define impact

-business impact analysis is another important step in building your plan as it helps you pinpoint critical business functions and their financial impact on your business.
+A business impact analysis helps you pinpoint critical business functions and their financial impact on your business.

 Start by evaluating the following factors of each business function you identify: